jschaub30/viz_workload/scripts/available-measurements.md

 3. Detail GPU utilization (heatmap)
 4. Detail GPU memory utilization (heatmap)

+##nvprof
+Data size from NVIDIA nvprof tool

+##pcie
+Capture PCIE data where /usr/sbin/fal_app is present use "export CONTINUE_ON_ERROR=1" if tool is not present on all hosts

+Creates 8 charts:
+1. Host Utilization In
+2. Host Utilization Out
+3. Host Data Size In
+4. Host Data Size Out
+5. Device Utilization In
+6. Device Utilization Out
+7. Device Data Size In
+8. Device Data Size Out

+##ib
+Mellanox Infiniband data

 #How to enable measurements
 Only 'sys-summary' is enabled by default.
 To enable more measurements in your script, export the MEASUREMENTS variable as shown below.